Blog Icon

 Reason #4: Switching to a Competitor

-Customers may also be lured away by another product they now perceive as a better fit.
+Customers may also be lured away by another product they now perceive as a better fit, potentially impacting your logo retention.

 Red Flags 🚩